1951 Pont-Saint-Esprit mass poisoning: Maurice Maillet

-In an interrogation that lasted multiple hours, Maurice Maillet denied mixing rye (which is highly susceptible to ergot) into his flour, opting instead to cut his product with 2% of bean flour.
-This was unusual, given that owing to a shortage of wheat, ONIC had mandated that rye flour be mixed in.
+In an interrogation that lasted multiple hours, Maurice Maillet denied mixing rye (which is highly susceptible to ergot) into his flour, stating that he opted instead to cut his product with 2% of bean flour.
+This was unusual, given that owing to a shortage of wheat, the grain control board, ONIC, had mandated that rye flour be mixed in.
 However, in the Vienne department, rye of good quality was often more expensive than wheat, and accordingly, bean flour was authorised by ONIC as a replacement.

 Despite this, it came to light that the supply of grains to be milled for export was sometimes mixed with grains milled in an informal agreement called échangisme.
 Under this type of agreement, often practiced at the time, a farmer would bring a baker grain he grew himself in exchange for bread that would later be made with his grain.
 The baker would bring the grain to the miller, who would mill it.
 The miller and baker would each take a cut for sale.

 During the interrogation, Maillet admitted that he had made a deal with a baker, Guy Bruère, who had brought in bags to be milled.
 Since this was near the end of the season, the bags were filled with leftover grain that sometimes contained a high proportion of rye.
 The rye was not the only problem with the flour, as the miller also noted the presence of weevils, mites and dust.
 The baker was concerned that he would lose business should he refuse the grain on the basis of quality.
 Despite the miller having noticed the low quality of the grains, he agreed to exchange the grain for a lower quantity of flour already milled from grain marked for export.
 Given that the quantity of lower-quality grain was much lower than that of the grain for export, the miller thought that it would be possible to mix it all without reducing the overall quality of the flour.